Charles Osgood, CBS host on TV and radio and network's poet-in-residence, dies at age 91

 CBS reported that Osgood died Tuesday at his home in Saddle River, New Jersey, and that the cause was dementia, according to his family.

 Osgood was an erudite, warm broadcaster with a flair for music who could write essays and light verse as well as report hard news.
-He worked radio and television with equal facility, often wore a bow tie and signed off by telling listeners: “I’ll see you on the radio.”
+He worked radio and television with equal facility, and signed off by telling listeners: “I’ll see you on the radio.”

 "To say there's no one like Charles Osgood is an understatement," Rand Morrison, executive producer of "Sunday Morning," said in a statement.
 "He embodied the heart and soul of 'Sunday Morning.' ...
 At the piano, Charlie put our lives to music.
 Truly, he was one of a kind — in every sense."